JDBC Driver

 -

-- Run the executable file downloaded, and follow the setup wizard to complete the installation.
+Run the downloaded executable file and follow the setup wizard to complete the installation.

 On Windows

-The driver is installed as a .jar archive in the installation directory.
+The driver is installed as a .jar

 On Linux/Unix

-All classes of the JDBC driver belong to the Java com.exasol.jdbc package.
-The main class of the driver is com.exasol.jdbc.EXADriver
+All classes of the JDBC driver belong to the Java com.exasol.jdbc

 License